learningequality/kolibri/packages/hashi/test/README.md

 It is difficult to test Hashi through unit tests because a proper test environment needs to have a working iframe sandbox.
-Until we can determine a good way to perform automated testing, this directory will contain any files used for manual tests.
+Until we can determine a good way to perform automated integration testing, this directory will contain any files used for unit tests and manual integration tests.

 test/kzip (Kolibri Zip Test)
 ----------